-This grading formula implies that there is no curve; your grade will depend only on how well you do, and not on how well everyone else does.
+This grading formula implies that there is no curve: vour grade will depend only on how well vou do. and not on http://inst.eecs.berkeley.edu/~cs61a/fa14/about.html how well everyone else does.

 Incomplete grades will be granted only for dire medical or personal emergencies that cause you to miss the final, and only if your work up to that point has been satisfactory.